gkapfham/www.gregorykapfhammer-old.com/_posts/2019-11-15-Breaking-Benefits.md

-- **Victories with Version Control**: Throughout my undergraduate and graduate education in computer science and then my early years as computer science instructor, I used a variety of version control systems including source code control system (SCCS), revision control system (RCS), concurrent versions system (CVS), subversion (SVN), and Git.
+- **Victories with Version Control**: Throughout my undergraduate and graduate education in computer science and then my early years as computer science instructor, I used a variety of version control systems including the source code control system (SCCS), revision control system (RCS), concurrent versions system (CVS), subversion (SVN), and Git.
 Although I benefited from personally using SCCS and RCS, I became frustrated with attempting to use them in a team setting, ultimately adopting CVS and then SVN.
 I can also remember first struggling to use Git, always wondering why I had to run my own server or daemon to share files with collaborators in a decentralized fashion.
 Even though I delightfully adopted the use of Bitbucket for all of my teaching and research I never really felt completely victorious with version control until I adopted GitHub and GitHub Classroom for all of my teaching and research!

 - **Struggles with Statistical Analysis**: Since some of my computer science graduate courses required me to program in Matlab, I decided that, after using